Canadair CT-114 Tutor: Flight testing

 On 13 January 1960, the prototype performed its maiden flight, flown by project pilot Ian MacTavish.
-Originally, the first flight has been scheduled to take place in early 1959, but had been delayed due to issues relating to engine development.
+Originally, the first flight had been scheduled to take place in early 1959, but was delayed due to issues relating to engine development.
 While the prototype was powered by a single Pratt & Whitney JT12A-5 turbojet engine, this would be substituted for by a General Electric J85 powerplant for the subsequent production aircraft that followed.
 This change of engine had required no redesign as the fuselage had been developed to accommodate a wide range of engines without structural modification being necessary; in addition to the JT12A-5 and J85, the Armstrong-Siddeley Viper ASV11, the Continental Gabizo, the Rolls-Royce RB.108, and the Fairchild J83-R-1 had been studied during the early stages of design work.

 During March 1960, an RCAF survey team performed a series of preliminary flight evaluations of the CL-41 prototype over the course of one week; prior to this, the team had evaluated various trainers from France, the United States, and the United Kingdom as well.
 According to aviation historian Bill Upton, those who flew the prototype universally praised the aircraft for its favourable handling and performance.
 The prototypes were subject to an extensive regime of tests, some of which falling outside the traditional scope of such activities.